makortel/test-project/README.md

 One possibility would be to utilize cms-bot, minimally with the `issue framework` command mentioned above, which would require a bit manualy work to move to the right quarterly board and column in there.
 I'm not sure if trying to automate the "board + column" part would make the process easier or more confusing.

+Or maybe we should just leave them out?

 ### How to deal with design effort?

 ### How to deal with overarching themes?